DominikCywinski/genai-health-data-analysis/README.md

 ### 3. SQL Query Generation

-The Gemini 1.5 Flash model generates SQL queries based on users question.
+The Gemini 1.5 Pro model generates SQL queries based on users question.
 SQL queries are then executed on the SQLite database.
 The system joins data temporarily on the fly to retrieve the necessary information.